-All first-year freshman students will be required to participate in a Roommate Contract process at the beginning of the contract period.
-Roommate contracts are recommended for returning students.
+All resident students must participate in a Roommate Contract process at the beginning of the contract period.
 The Roommate Contract is intended to help roommates set priorities and begin establishing open communication in their new "homes."
 It also allows individuals to express their needs in maintaining a positive living environment.
 If problems arise, this Roommate Contract will be used as a tool for resolution.
-If you believe that your rights as a roommate or suitemate have been compromised, please discuss your concerns in an ap- propriate manner with your roommate(s) and/or suitemate(s).
+If you believe that your rights as a roommate or suitemate have been compromised, please discuss your concerns in an appropriate manner with your roommate(s) and/or suitemate(s).
 Should additional assistance be required, contact your resident assistant.
 Professional staff members are available if the initial mediation is unsuccessful.